BernieO/calcardbackup/README.md

 Paths (FILE / DIRECTORY) are absolute paths or relative paths to working directory.

 -a | --address URL
-       Pass URL of Owncloud Installation to script.
+       Pass URL of ownCloud Installation to script.
-       Only required for Owncloud < 7.0
+       Only required for ownCloud < 7.0
 -b | --batch
        Batch mode: print nothing to stdout, except for path to backup.
        Depending on configuration this will be: